khtran1/khtran1.github.io/cv.md

 ###### Remote | May 2021 - Aug 2021

 * Unpaid, remote summer internship at a small quantitative trading firm based in New York
+* Developed compelling and insightful data visualizations highlighting intricate patterns in financial market data with Python (Matplotlib, Seaborn, Pandas)
 * Observed global market open/close and qualitative market news related to specific asset classes
 * Interacted and executed market trades via trade venues
+* Collaborated within a team to clean and normalize back-office data using Python and SQL queries

+## Projects

+---

+### mnist-draw

+###### Sept 2023

+* Developed a program that uses a neural network to predict a user's hand-drawn number with 95% accuracy.
+* Neural network is trained in Python using Tensorflow/Keras
+* Future plans include implementing a Recurrent neural network (RNN) to allow a user to retrain the model.

 ---